AnAwesomGuy/IntelFix/README.md

 Fixing Intel rendering on even older Minecraft versions!

-This mod should work on all versions with FML (1.2.5+).
+This mod should work on all versions with FML coremods (1.3+).